-What I Expect: I expect you to read the text material related to each topic prior to the class sessions.
+What I Expect: I expect you to read the text material related to each topic and watch the related lecture video prior to the class sessions.
 I expect you to attend each class session, participate in discussions and ask questions if the material or instructions are unclear.
 I expect you to be responsible for your own learning and let me know if you need help or clarification.